SaraBee/MCGJ/README.md

 # MCGJ
 ![Deploy](https://github.com/SaraBee/MCGJ/workflows/Deploy/badge.svg)

-## Setting up MCGJ on PythonAnywhere
+## Setting up MCGJ

+### Using PythonAnywhere

+[PythonAnywhere](https://www.pythonanywhere.com/) will let you quickly set up a Python server with no local development environment required!

 - Create a new web app with Python 3.8 and manual configuration (don't set up a fresh Flask app)
 - In a console for your app, clone this repo